aws-solutions/video-on-demand-on-aws-foundation/README.md

+# Mesilinka Media Archives

+Combines the AWS VOD workflow with a Wordpress front end.
+While videos get encoded, posts also get created directly in Wordpress.
+Also adds photo capabilities.

-# Video on Demand on AWS Foundation
+## (Forked from) Video on Demand on AWS Foundation

 How to implement a video-on-demand workflow on AWS leveraging AWS Lambda, AWS Elemental MediaConvert, Amazon s3 and Amazon CloudWatch.
 Source code for [Video on Demand on AWS Foundation](https://aws.amazon.com/solutions/video-on-demand-on-aws/) solution.